-Many subjects depend on both exam marks and marks for coursework which are called NEA (Non-examined assessments).
+Most subjects depend on both exam marks and marks for controlled assessments.
 Preparation for this can be usually done in lessons and as homework and can take many different forms - essays, art-work, scientific investigations, or practical tasks.
-NEAs then have to take place in school under supervision and often within a set period of time.
+Controlled assessments then have to take place in school under supervision and often within a set period of time.